IntelligentSystemsLabUTV/PX4-Autopilot/README.md

 The directory structure of the PX4 repository is also not fully compatible with DUA, hence the following changes have been made with respect to the structure of [`dua-template`](https://github.com/IntelligentSystemsLabUTV/dua-template):

 * `bin` has been renamed to `dua-bin` to avoid conflicts with the `bin` directory of PX4.

+### Custom commands

+The following commands have been added to the shell's configuration of all development targets to bypass the ones provided by the default [`Makefile`](Makefile):

+* `buildfmu`: builds the firmware for the FMUv5 board.
+* `buildsitl`: builds the SITL (Software In The Loop) simulation target.
+* `px4`: runs the PX4 firmware SITL target in Gazebo.
+* `px4kill`: if all goes wrong, kills all active PX4 and Gazebo processes.

 ## Contents